-The reverse circulation/diamond drill program was commenced in early December to test seven potential mineralised zones (ASX release 26 October 2006).
+The reverse circulation/diamond drill program commenced in early December to test seven potential mineralised zones.
 One of the two planned diamond drill holes at Victoria Reef VB1 has been completed.
 Preliminary sampling of this hole, located at 500144mE 5931430mN, returned a best result of 1.49g/t Au for the 148.6m to 148.9m interval.
 Complete assays results are anticipated shortly.